-Everyone knows about Resident Evil as the franchise as it first started out as a standard video game series and evolved into a series of cinematic films.
+Everyone knows about Resident Evil first started out as a standard video game series and evolved into a series of cinematic films.
 Over the years since the franchise first got its start, we’ve seen the development team over at Capcom bring out remakes and visual upgrades to the original Resident Evil title.
 Since then, there have been plenty of fans asking Capcom to give players a remake of its sequel, Resident Evil 2.
-It took Capcom a few years to announce it but the developers finally alerted players that a Resident Evil 2 remake is in the works where it finally came out in January of this year.
+It took Capcom a few years to go through with it but we finally got that Resident Evil 2 remake.

 #9 Silent Hill

 The Silent Hill franchise is an iconic series for the survival horror genre.
-Owned under Konami, we’ve seen a number of Silent Hill video game titles released over the years, though for the most part, everyone seems to agree that the first four main installments which were done by Team Silent remain the better titles out of the bunch.
+Owned under Konami, we’ve seen a number of Silent Hill video game titles released over the years, though for the most part, everyone seems to agree that the first four main installments which were done by Team Silent to be prime examples of great psychological survival horror video games.
 Back in 2012, Konami released an HD collection for the Silent Hill franchise, though oddly enough it only contained the second and third installments of the series.
 While Silent Hill 2 can be enjoyed on its own, the third installment does pick up some of the narratives from the first Silent Hill title.

 #8 Dead Space

-Dead Space takes place in the distant future where players control Isaac Clarke, an engineer that specifically on spacecrafts.
-When a ship sends out a distress signal, Isaac Clarke, and a team head out in hopes to fix the ship while bringing the crew back up and running their mining operations.
-However, various difficulties and mishaps cause Isaac with his crew to be left with a very slim chance of survival.
-Players are up against a slew of Necromorphs, vile creatures that reanimate dead corpses.
-To make gameplay a bit more tense and horrifying, developers eliminate the heads-up display, rendering most of the vital signs and other necessary info within Isaac’s suit.
+Dead Space takes place in the distant future where players control Isaac Clarke, an engineer that specifically works on spacecrafts.
+When a ship sends out a distress signal, Isaac Clarke, and a team head out in hopes to fix the ship for the crew.
+However, its clear that the ship is infected, forcing Isaac to battle against the odds of survival.
+Players are up against a slew of Necromorphs, vile creatures that reanimates dead corpses.
+To make gameplay a bit more tense and horrifying, the developers eliminated the heads-up display, rendering most of the vital signs and other necessary info within Isaac’s suit.

-This is a IP that went on to receive a total of three main installments, not to mention a marketing campaign featuring elders reacting to the gameplay that really helped circulate information about the series.
+This is a IP that went on to receive a total of three main installments.
 With each installment came another continuation of this survival horror title that left players fighting off creatures in the lonesome of space.
 Generally, all three installments received positive reviews from critics and after the third installment released in 2013, we’ve been waiting to see another title release from the IP universe.
-Unfortunately, since the third installment released, EA had killed off the development studio, Visceral and it doesn’t look like we are going to receive a new installment or reboot anytime soon.
+Unfortunately, since the third installment released, EA had killed off the development studio, Visceral and it looks like Dead Space will remain a dormant IP.

 Outlast 2, by development team Red Barrels, follows similar game mechanics of the first installment of the survival-horror franchise.
 Players this time around will take on the role of Blake Langermann, an investigative journalist alongside his wife as they uncover clues to a murder of a pregnant woman.
 In their journey, Blake and his wife become separated after their helicopter malfunctions leading to a hard impact crash.
 Much like the last installment, gamers are not suited with the ability to combat the enemies that lurk about.
 Instead, our protagonist will mostly have to hide and run away from any nearby danger.
 Both installments in this series features a heavy use of being stealthy and wandering around cautiously.
 As you explore the world becomes more hellish and dark but its one series that keeps you pressing on to see just how it all ends.